ietf-tools/xml2rfc/README.txt

 2. Requirements

-2.1 Tcl/Tk version 8.0 (or later)
+2.1 Tcl/Tk version 8

-   You need to have Tcl/Tk version 8.0 running on your system.
+   You need to have Tcl/Tk version 8 running on your system.
 Tcl is a scripting language, Tk is Tcl with support for your windowing system.

    To get a source or binary distribution for your system, go to the Scriptics website[3] and install it.
 If you get the binary distribution, this is pretty simple.

-   Of course, you may already have Tcl version 8.0.
+   Of course, you may already have Tcl version 8.
 To find out, try typing this command from the shell (including the "MS-DOS Prompt"):

-       % tclsh80
+       % tclsh

-   If the program launches, you're good to go with Tcl version 8.0.
+   If the program launches, you're good to go with Tcl version 8.

    If you are running under a windowing system (e.g., X or Windows), you can also try:

-       % wish80
+       % wish

-   If a new window comes up along with a "Console" window, then you're good to go with Tk version 8.0.
+   If a new window comes up along with a "Console" window, then you're good to go with Tk version 8.